Battle of Akroinon: Effect and aftermath

 Akroinon was a major success for the Byzantines, as it was the first victory they had scored in a major pitched battle against the Arabs in decades.
 The victory also served to strengthen Leo's belief in the policy of iconoclasm that he had adopted some years before.
-In the immediate aftermath, this success opened up the way for a more aggressive stance by the Byzantines, who in 741 attacked the major Arab base of Melitene.
+In the immediate aftermath, this success, along with the failed Umayyad invasion of the following year, opened up the way for a more aggressive stance by the Byzantines, who in 741 attacked the major Arab base of Melitene.
 In 742 and 743, the Umayyads were able to exploit a civil war between Constantine V and the general Artabasdos and raid into Anatolia with relative impunity, but the Arab sources do not report any major achievements.

 The Arab defeat at Akroinon has traditionally been seen as a decisive battle and causing the slackening of Arab pressure on Byzantium.
 Other historians however, from the early 20th-century Syriac scholar E.W.
 Brooks to more recent ones such as Walter Kaegi and Ralph-Johannes Lilie, have challenged this view, attributing the reduced Arab threat after Akroinon to the fact that it coincided with other heavy reversals on the most remote provinces of the Caliphate (e.g. the battles of Marj Ardabil or The Defile), which exhausted its overextended military resources, as well as with internal turmoil due to civil wars and the Abbasid Revolution.
 As a result, the Arab attacks against the Byzantine Empire in the 740s were rather ineffectual and soon ceased completely.
 Indeed, Constantine V was able to take advantage of the Umayyad Caliphate's collapse to launch a series of expeditions into Syria and secure a Byzantine ascendancy on the eastern frontier which lasted until the 770s.

 In the Muslim world, the memory of the defeated Arab commander, Abdallah al-Battal, was preserved, and he became one of the greatest heroes of Arab and later Turkish epic poetry as Sayyid Battal Ghazi.